Bernard Wynne- MVB MRCVS

 Katherine Edwards-BVSc MRCVS

 Kathy started with the practice in 2010 after taking a year off from veterinary medicine to travel the world.
 This gave her invaluable experiences which she could bring back to her working life once she returned.
 Having graduated from Bristol University in 2002 Kathy worked in a number of private veterinary clinics of various sizes, including a year at a clinic specializing in emergency medicine.
 This has enabled her to experience a wide variety of positions concentrating on different aspects of veterinary medicine.
-She particularly enjoys feline medicine, ultrasonography as well as emergency and critical care.
-Outside of work Kathy is currently attending Spanish classes which I suspect she will put into use as she is still keen to embark on further travelling.
-When she is not planning her next escape she likes to relax by attending the gym, enjoying a meal out with friends or time on the sofa with Charlie her cat.
-Kathy is currently on maternity leave.
+She particularly enjoys feline medicine and ultrasonography.
+Kathy had recently returned from maternity leave and in her spare time enjoys spending time with her little boy and partner.
+She has a cheeky cat called Charlie.

 Lianne graduated from the University of Liverpool in 2014 and after a year as part of the “out of hours” team is now a full time member of staff.
 Prior to starting at the practice, Lianne gained experience working with wildlife in South Africa and currently volunteers at a local zoo.
 She particularly enjoys exotic animal medicine and in 2016 started her Improve International General Practitioner Certificate of Exotic Animal Practice.
 Outside of work Lianne enjoys riding her horse Lou.
 She also has Ollie the Cavalier King Charles Spaniel, and Dexter the rabbit.